elixir-tools/elixir-tools.dev/_posts/2024-04-22-update-volume-6.md

 Previously, Next LS only had minimal support for autocompletion, mainly: global modules, global structs, struct fields, remote functions (w/ documentation), special forms, bitstring modifiers, and filesystem paths in strings.

 These were mostly cribbed from the implementation of IEx, but was missing a lot of _context_ aware information.
-This is tricky, as it is typically for the document to be incomplete or contain errors while you are actively typing code.
+This is tricky, as it is typical for the document to be incomplete or contain errors while you are actively typing code.

 Since then, two milestones have been met:

 1. I have completed the [Spitfire](https://github.com/elixir-tools/spitfire) parser that I announced during the last update.
-Spitfire is a completely handwritten recursive descent parser that is resilient to errors.
+Spitfire is a handwritten recursive descent parser that is resilient to errors.
 This means that it can parse Elixir code that contains errors, "autocorrecting" syntax error and then continue parsing.
 This is very important to enable IDE functionality.

 1. José has implemented a handful of new APIs and compiler changes that allow us to create a "mini compiler".
 This mostly means that we can effectively expand macros and collect environment information like imports and aliases.